David I. Walsh: World War II

-Scandal
+"House of Degradation" scandal

 On May 7, 1942, the New York Post, which had long favored U.S. involvement in the European conflict, implicated Walsh in a sensational sex and spy scandal uncovered at a Brooklyn male brothel for U.S. Navy personnel that had been infiltrated by Nazi spies.
 The charges went unreported by the rest of the press, but word of mouth made it, according to Time, "one of the worst scandals that ever affected a member of the Senate."
-The police operation led to the arrest and conviction of three foreign agents and the brothel's owner-operator, Gustave Beekman, though promised leniency for cooperating with the police, received the maximum sentence of 20 years for sodomy and was not released from prison until 1963.
+The police operation led to the arrest and conviction of three foreign agents and the brothel's owner-operator, Gustave Beekman.
+Though promised leniency for cooperating with the police, Beekman received the maximum sentence of 20 years for sodomy and was not released from prison until 1963.

 The scandal was complex in that it implicated the Senator as a homosexual, as a patron of a male bordello, and as a possible dupe of enemy agents.
 Homosexuality was a taboo subject for public discourse, so the Post referred to a "house of degradation".
 At one point a sub-headline in The New York Times called it a "Resort".
 In the Daily Mirror, columnist Walter Winchell mentioned "Brooklyn's spy nest, also known as the swastika swishery."
 The Post first suggested a scandal.
 Over the course of several weeks it hinted an important person was involved, then named "Senator X", and finally identified Walsh by name.
 Its sensational treatment of the story detracted from the seriousness of its charges.
 The Post was not alone in its coyness; before Walsh was named, Winchell teased that the mystery man was "one of four Senators with the same last initial...the 23rd letter of the alphabet."

 The brothel's owner and several others arrested in a police raid identified Walsh to the police as "Doc", a regular client, whose visits ended just before police surveillance began.
 Some furnished intimate physical details.
 President Roosevelt believed the charge that Walsh was homosexual was true.
 He told Vice President Henry Wallace that "everyone knew" about Walsh's homosexuality and he had a similar conversation with Alben W. Barkley, the Senate majority leader.